-While mortgages could make neighborhoods safer, it does not necessarily imply that all residents would benefit.
-A housing boom could cause property price and rent increases and displace long-term, low-income, minority-prevalent residents, leading to new tenants with a higher socioeconomic background.
-Homeowners facing liquidity constraints could face problems paying a higher property tax.
-Renters may also find it too expensive to pay higher prices.
-Although homeowners' out-migration may not happen when accompanied by targeted tax relief programs (Ding and Hwang, 2020) and there is disagreement on whether gentrification induces displacement, it is still a concern in assessing neighborhood changes (Zuk et al., 2018).
-From a criminological perspective, studies point toward a negative relationship between crime and gentrification (MacDonald and Stokes, 2020; Papachristos et al., 2011).
-Accordingly, identifying who benefits from increased mortgages and neighborhood revitalization is a relevant research and policy question.
+While mortgages could make neighborhoods safer, not everyone may benefit.
+An abrupt increase in housing demand (hence, more mortgages) may lead to higher property prices and, hence, taxes too.
+Renters may also find it expensive to pay higher prices.
+Long-term, low-income, minority-prevalent residents could be displaced, leading to new tenants with a higher socioeconomic background.
+Gentrification-induced displacement is a concern in assessing neighborhood changes (Zuk et al., 2018).
+Studies point toward a negative relationship between crime and gentrification (MacDonald and Stokes, 2020; Papachristos et al., 2011).
+Accordingly, identifying compositional changes due to the mortgage increase in the community is a relevant research and policy question when assessing localized housing developments.

-Home loans can also encourage opportunities for crime.
-Mortgages can go towards property improvements, signaling the availability of high-value goods, attracting potential offenders, and increasing crime.
-People can refinance an original loan with new conditions, such as longer terms or lower interest rates, freeing money for other activities.
-This situation could increase crime opportunities so that homeowners become a potential target as they expand their spending patterns.
+Residential loans can also encourage opportunities for crime.
+Property improvements may signal the availability of high-value goods, attracting potential offenders and increasing crime.
+Evidence suggests that offenders respond to higher valued goods (Draca et al., 2019).
+People can also refinance an original loan with longer terms or lower interest rates, freeing resources for other activities.
+This situation could increase crime opportunities, as homeowners may become potential targets as they change their spending patterns.

-Neighborhood revitalization may not mechanically translate to fewer crimes across the board.
-Some crimes, like auto theft, are pro-cyclical so that they increase as the local economic activity improves (Bushway et al., 2012; Cook and Zarkin, 1985).
-Finally, mortgage indebtedness could bring psychological distress, driven by fears of being unable to keep up the mortgage payments or cash constraints, particularly during difficult economic periods (Cairney and Boyle, 2004).
+Mortgages may lead to neighborhood revitalization, though they may not mechanically translate to fewer crimes across the board.
+Auto theft is pro-cyclical to the economy, meaning that it increases as the economic activity improves (Bushway et al., 2012; Cook and Zarkin, 1985).
+Finally, mortgage indebtedness could bring psychological distress, driven by fears of being unable to keep up the monthly payments or cash constraints, particularly during difficult economic periods (Cairney and Boyle, 2004).
 This additional psychological burden could lead to more antisocial and criminal behaviors due to the negative stimuli and a mismatch between available means and aspirational goals (Agnew, 1992; Merton, 1938).
-In summary, the net effect of homeownership on crime is uncertain.
-Empirical evidence is needed.